Changissnz/nu_merchant_principal/README.md

 labels.

 The vulture, the spectator, not the spectated, exists in a few paradigms featuring it as the star of the show.
+Sentiments, usually not explicitly expressed, go something like this:

+"We the Vulture stand strong and together,
+To fight for what is rightfully ours,
+To voice both opinions and judges,
+Onto those fortunate or not to stand them,
+For the voice to drown everything else out."

+The vulture loses its place as a direct metaphor for the audience through the passage of the paradigm, in which there are conditions and privileges attached unnaturally attached to it.
+And these conditions and privileges are from human societies.